-Beckford’s Tower was designed by Henry Edmund Goodridge in 1825 and completed in 1827 for William Beckford (1760-1844), one of the nation’s most accomplished and interesting characters.
-The 120-foot neo-classical Tower, which enjoys uninterrupted views of the countryside, was constructed as a study retreat and to house Beckford’s precious collection of art and rare books.
+Beckford’s Tower was designed by Henry Edmund Goodridge in 1825 and completed in 1827 for William Beckford (1760-1844).
+The 120-foot neo-classical Tower, which enjoys uninterrupted views of the countryside, was constructed as a study retreat and to house Beckford’s collection of art and rare books.

-The Tower is now home to a museum collection displaying furniture originally made for the Tower, alongside paintings, prints and objects illustrating William Beckford’s life as a slave owner, a writer, a collector and a patron of the arts.
+The Tower (currently closed for refurbishments) is home to a museum collection displaying furniture originally made for the Tower, alongside paintings, prints and objects illustrating William Beckford’s life as a slave owner, a writer, a collector and a patron of the arts.

 The Tower is an extraordinary building that stands today as the only surviving example of William Beckford’s architectural achievements, funded through the profits that he gained from his involvement in the transatlantic slave trade.